-CP-6 will support both local and remote front end communications processors (FECPs).
-The function of a FECP is to distribute the communications processing to smaller systems (Level 6/43 or larger) which can operate This will result in a independently of Level 66 hosts. reduction of software overhead on the host system and improve the availability of CP-6 systems.
+CP-6will support both local and remote front end communications processors (FECPs).
+The function of a FECP is to distribute the communications processing to smaller systems (Level 6/43 or larger) which can operate independently of Level 66 hosts.
+This will result in a reduction of software overhead on the host system and improve the availability of CP-6 systems.
 This will also reduce the net communications cost for the user.
-The FECP CP-6 will also provide connections between the native communication facility and IBM SNA networks HDNA and networks.
+The FECP will also provide connections between the native CP-6 communication facility and IBM SNA networks and HDNA networks.